-Google has said that it will use Machine Learning to bridge the gap, so you can estimate how much traffic you should be getting, this isn’t live yet but will be.
+Google has said that it will use Machine Learning to bridge the gap, so you can estimate how much traffic you should be getting.

 A different way of recording data

-So that Apps and Websites can have comparable data GA4 only uses Events.
+To allow Apps and Websites can have comparable data, GA4 only uses Events.
 So, where UA uses page views and sessions, GA4 only uses events (and records things like page views as an event), this brings with it a massive amount of flexibility but….